AlvinKollcaku/Airline-Software-Design/README.md

 # Airline Software Design

 In this university project, where I was the leader, we had to design an airline ticket booking software.
 The project is available at [GitHub Repository](https://github.com/EpokaDevs/SMD-project.git).
+Below is a summary of the diagrams:

 ## 1. Stakeholder and Requirement Specification
 - Identifies all stakeholders involved in the project.